 This article is written by a contributor—a mother sharing her personal experience with her children and attachment parenting.
-She hopes that by sharing her story, other mothers can relate and feel less alone.
+She hopes that other mothers can relate and feel less alone by sharing her story.
 It’s important to know that this is her personal experience and does not reflect other mothers’ experiences.
 Every family is different.
-We believe you should follow your parenting intuition and do what you feel is best for your child.
+You should follow your parenting intuition and do what is best for your child.

 Your first pregnancy is an exciting time.
 You spend a lot of time imagining what your child will look or be like, how you will be as a mom, and how your partner will be as a dad.
 You imagine the new family dynamic that will soon change your life forever.
 But after a while, you will also start to worry about some things.
 For instance, how exactly does one be a parent?!
 How does that actually work?
 And then, the research into parenting styles, like attachment parenting, among others, starts.
 Instead of becoming more clear on the topic, you feel more confused than ever.